The Victoria Curling Club is committed to protecting the health and safety of our staff and curlers.

 - Notwithstanding the above, masks are strongly encouraged while on the ice surface playing.

 Those are the basic rules.
-As far as further impacts to the Club in terms of protocols, we are still under "Stage 3" restrictions as far as most other operating procedures are concerned:
+As far as further impacts to the Club in terms of protocols, we are still under "Stage 3" sport restrictions as far as most other operating procedures are concerned:

 - There are no facilities for spectators in the lobby area.
 We ask that members only bring family members to the Club as needed.
 There is limited seating for cafe patrons in the cafe area; everyone else looking for tables and chairs should head upstairs.